.

 countenance.noun,.plural.countenances

-appearance, especially the expression of the face; the face or facial.features
+appearance, especially an individual's expressions; the face or facial.features

 countenancer.noun,.plural.countenancers